claottoni/Peterborough-dental-calculus/README.md

 # Metagenomic analyis of dental calculus samples from Peterborough, England
-Main pipelines and command lines used for the analysis of Late Medieval ancient dental calculus samples from the leprosarium of St Leonard, Peterborough (England)
+Main pipelines and command lines used for the analysis of Late Medieval ancient dental calculus samples from the leprosarium of St Leonard, Peterborough (England).
 The bioinformatic analyses were done on the Galileo100 supercomputing cluster of Cineca, with the support of Elixir-Italy and the HPC@CINECA program.

 # Table of contents